oss-generic/process/docs/FormatsAndConventions.md

 > Rationale: This format allows easy traceability between a branch and the issue it fixes.
 > It is particularly suitable for projects following a branch-per-issue workflow.

-## Commit
+## Commit message

-Write a short descriptive (less than 40 chars) title for the commit message.
+Every commit must have a well written commit message _**subject line**_.

+1. Limit the subject line to 50 characters
+1. Capitalize the subject line
+1. Do not end the subject line with a period
-Use the imperative mood when writing commit messages <br>
-e.g. `Add README.md` rather than `Added README.md` or `Adding README.md`
+1. Use the imperative mood in the subject line e.g. `Add README.md` rather than `Added README.md` or `Adding README.md`

-Optionally, add a detailed description of the changes in the commit below the title, separated by a blank line.
+Commit messages for non-trivial commits should have a _**body**_ giving details of the commit.

+1. Separate subject from body with a blank line
+1. Wrap the body at 72 characters
+1. Use the body to explain what and why vs. how

 Here is an example (adapted from [this commit](https://github.com/CS2103AUG2016-T11-C4/main/pull/2/commits/5c5b12d1a75c4a73a8330bfd05e406233694ffa3)):

  ```